Updated August 17, 2022

 ancestral, soft, worm-like chordates, like the more primitive lamprey, emerged in the Ediacaran, “if not earlier.”

-(Luo, Hu & Shu 1997; Shu et al.1999; HZf-12-127; 2.5cm) is an Early Cambrian galeaspid in the LRT.
-It has an appropriately much smaller skull than later galeaspids.
+(Luo, Hu & Shu 1997; Shu et al.1999; HZf-12-127; 2.5cm) is an Early Cambrian basal sturgeon in the LRT.
+It is a phylogenetically miniaturized taxon at the genesis of extant fish.
 The pectoral fin (green) is not separate from the body.
-The gill openings are invisible here, likely beneath the skull, as in galeaspids, not on the sides, as in lampreys.
+The gill openings are invisible here, likely behind the skull.
 A prominent dorsal fin is present.
-So is a heterocercal tail.
-The series of posterior green diamonds are likely armored scales… like those in later sturgeons and osteostracans and those in early thelodonts, like Thelodus (Fig. 3).
+So is a heterocercal tail in other specimens.
+The series of posterior green diamonds are likely armored scales… like those in sturgeons and osteostracans and like those in early thelodonts, like Thelodus (Fig. 3).
 They are likely not gonads, but overlaid the area where the gonads are in related taxa.

 No prior authors

-have attempted to put tetrapod homologs on the skull of Haikouichthys or any other galeaspid (Fig. 4).
+have attempted to put tetrapod homologs on the skull of Haikouichthys or any other Cambrian fish.

 Shu et al. 1999 wrote,